mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-10-29-aspdotnet-core-hosting.md

 }
 {% endhighlight %}

-This way you can debug normally in Visual Studio with IIS Express and start with `dotnet run server=WebListener` in production.
+This way you can select the WebListener server by using the command line argument `--server=WebListener`.

 If you want to debug also with Kestrel and WebListener, set up the profiles section in your `Properties/launchSettings.json` as follows: